People

 Ros Bandt

-A pioneer in Australia, Ros is an inspiring role model for creating and walking your own path.
+Ros is an inspiring role model for creating and walking your own path.
 Shes also extremely generous, and has shared scores, ideas and many a wonderful conversation over the years.

 Jane Davidson